justin-zz/arm-jukebox/README.md

 ## Setup Instructions

-1. **Install Python and Pip**: Ensure that Python 3.7 or higher is installed on your system along with `pip`.
+1. **Install Python and pip**: Ensure that Python 3.7 or higher is installed on your system along with `pip`.

 2. **Install Required Packages**: Use the command provided above to install the necessary Python packages.